Subscribe to Newsletter

 If in doubt, ask a trusted family member or friend for advice before divulging any personal information.
 You should never feel pressured to make a payment or do something immediately.

-Remember, the team of state government officials at the Iowa Insurance Division are here to help you.
+Remember, the team of state government officials at the Iowa Department of Insurance and Financial Services are here to help you.
 You can report scams here.

 • Share: